Partnerships & Networks

 JOINT ETHICAL TRADING INITIATIVES (JETI)

-JETI is an ethical trading platform in Bangladesh established through collaboration between the Ethical Trading Initiative, UK, the Danish Ethical Trading Initiative and the Ethical Trading Initiative in Norway.
-Varner has cooperated with JETI since 2015 in the implementation of JETI’s Social Dialogue Program in the Varner supply chain in Bangladesh.
+Joint Ethical Trading Initiatives (JETI) is an ethical trading platform and collaboration between the Ethical Trading Initiative UK, Ethical Trade Denmark, ETI Sweden and Ethical Trade Norway.
+Varner has cooperated with JETI since its inception in 2013, in particular with the implementation of JETI’s flagship programme Social Dialogue in Bangladesh.
+Ethical Trading Initiative Bangladesh is the local arm of JETI in Bangladesh.

 THE INTERNATIONAL ACCORD

-The Accord Bangladesh was in its inception an independent, legally binding 5-year agreement between brands and trade unions designed to work towards a safe and healthy Garment Industry in Bangladesh.
+The International Accord for Health and Safety in the Textile and Garment Industry was in its inception an independent, legally binding 5-year agreement between brands and trade unions designed to work towards a safe and healthy Garment Industry in Bangladesh.
 We signed the agreement in 2013.
 The agreement was revised and re-negotiated in 2021, and Varner signed the new agreement, called International Accord for Health & Safety in the Garment & Textile Industry, as one of the first companies in September 2021.

-SGDD-ASAM and MUDEM-RSC are Turkish organizations providing solutions for the problems encountered by refugees and asylum seekers.
-We have since 2015 cooperated with them finding solutions for refugees connected with our supply chain.
+The Association for Solidarity with Asylum Seekers and Migrants (SGDD-ASAM) is a Turkish organization providing solutions for the problems encountered by refugees and asylum seekers.
+We have since 2015 cooperated with them in order to find responsible solutions for refugees connected with our supply chain.

 THE CENTRE FOR CHILD RIGHTS AND BUSINESS